PKBAJPAI12/Elasticsearch_EMS_Api/README.md

 - **Elasticsearch Configuration**: Ensure that the Elasticsearch server is properly configured and running.
 - **Data Validations**: Employee creation validates first and last names; other validations may be added as required.
 ```

-Feel free to adjust any specific wording or formatting to fit your project's style!